>

 Sexual Identity/Sexual Orientation ______________________

-*Note: The identities listed are most common in North America.
+The identities listed are most common in North America.
 Many other sexual identities exist and are recognized throughout the world.
 When choosing which identities to include, consider the population of people you are surveying.
-Please visit our definitions page for questions about any of the terminology listed here.
+Please view our definitions for questions about any of the terminology listed here.

 Depending on the needs of your situation, you may adapt language or choose to combine certain categories.
 While it is not ideal, you can reasonably combine these terms for demographic information collection purposes: